Algebraic properties of the group inverse

-and this is the desired representation of an element in a $\mathcal{R}$ that is an appropriate analogue of (\ref{Operatorska}), (\ref{Operatorska2}).
-By analogy with the similar situation for operators, from $q^2=q$ we get where $q$ is given as in (\ref{glavna}).\\[1mm] We will give a very important observation in a connection with the representation (\ref{glavna}).
+and this is the desired representation of an element in $\mathcal{R}$ that is an appropriate analogue of (\ref{Operatorska}), (\ref{Operatorska2}).
+By analogy with the similar situation for operators, from $q^2=q$ we get where $q$ is given in (\ref{glavna}).

+We will give a very important observation in a connection with representation (\ref{glavna}).
 Namely, if we compare $P$ from (\ref{Operatorska}) with $p$ from $(\ref{glavna}$), then we see an important difference.
-In (\ref{Operatorska}) we have an instance of the identity operator, which is the unit for the algebra $\mathcal{B}(H)$.
-However, in (\ref{glavna}), instead of $1$, the unit of the ring $\mathcal{R}$, we have $p$ at the corresponding position.
-This will have a huge impact on our work in a way that some of the analogues of theorems appearing in \cite{DENG} will have proofs that no longer hold without some additional assumptions.
-For that reason, we will modify those assumptions so that they exclude some of the idempotents $q$ represented as in (\ref{glavna}) (this is different from \cite{DENG} where we had corresponding results holding \textit{for all} idempotents $Q$ of the appropriate representation).
-Since $p$ is the unit of the subring $p\mathcal{R}p$, the easiest way to accomplish this is to leisurely suppose that idempotents $q\in p\mathcal{R}p$.
+In (\ref{Operatorska}) we have an instance of the identity operator, which is the unit of the algebra $\mathcal{B}(H)$.
+However, in (\ref{glavna}) instead of $1$, the unit of the ring $\mathcal{R}$, we have $p$ at the corresponding position.
+This will have a huge impact on our work in the following way: many analogues of theorems appearing in \cite{DENG} will have proofs that no longer hold unless some additional assumptions are added.
+For that reason, we will modify those assumptions so that they exclude some of the idempotents $q$ represented as in (\ref{glavna}) (this is different from \cite{DENG} where we had corresponding results holding \textit{for all} idempotents $Q$ of an appropriate representation).
+Since $p$ is the unit of the subring $p\mathcal{R}p$, the easiest way to accomplish this is to leisurely assume that idempotents $q\in p\mathcal{R}p$.
 In other words, instead of (\ref{glavna}), we would suggest

-However, this solution appears to be too strict in a sense that assuming it all of the results in the following two sections trivially hold.
-So, in the sequel we relax this condition $q\in p\mathcal{R}p$ in an appropriate way (Theorems \ref{teorema2.1}, \ref{teorema2.2} and their corollaries...)\\[3mm] As a supplement, let us just say that this matrix representation of elements in a ring is useful in many other areas of this theory, and not only for the group inverses.
+However, this solution appears to be too strict in a sense that assuming it all results from the following two sections trivially hold.
+So, in the sequel we relax this condition $q\in p\mathcal{R}p$ in an appropriate way (Theorems \ref{teorema2.1}, \ref{teorema2.2} and their corollaries...)

+As a supplement, let us just say that this matrix representation of elements in a ring is useful in many other areas of this theory, and not only for group inverses.
 For example, the generalized Drazin inverse can be finely represented using this tool.
-It is well-known (\cite{DJR}) that $a\in \mathcal{R}^d$ can be represented in the following matrix form
+It is well-known \cite{DJR} that $a\in \mathcal{R}^d$ (the set of all elements being generalized Drazin invertible) can be represented in the following matrix form